MicrosoftDocs/entra-docs/docs/global-secure-access/scripts/powershell-compliant-network-breakglass.md

 ---
-title: PowerShell sample - List and Disable Conditional Access policies using the Compliant Network condition in a breakglass scenario.
+title: PowerShell sample - List and Disable Conditional Access policies using the Compliant Network condition in a break glass scenario.
-description: PowerShell examples that list and change state to Report-Only for any Conditional Access policies using the Compliant Network Condition in the event of an outage or breakglass scenario.
+description: PowerShell examples for use in a Microsoft Entra Internet Access break glass scenario.
 author: kenwith
 manager: amycolannino
 ms.service: global-secure-access